-For tactile play, go to the Little Learner’s Lab or the Grocery Store.
+Go to the Little Learner’s Lab or the Grocery Store for tactile play.
 At the Little Learner’s Lab, your kids can experiment with different objects of varying sizes, shapes, and textures.
 Same with the Grocery store; they can also exercise their math skills here.

-You can travel all around San Diego on your own, but to get to space or deep under the sea, you’re going to need a little bit of help.
+You can travel all around San Diego on your own, but to get to space or deep under the sea, you will need a little bit of help.
 Thankfully, Fleet Science Center has just what you need.

 The Pulseworks VR Transporter is a virtual reality adventure simulator.
 It can put you on the Moon for a spacewalk, take you on a riveting trip through space, or show you what the prehistoric ocean looked like.

-This simulator uses both motion technology and surround-sound to give you an out-of-the-world experience.
+This simulator uses motion technology and surround sound to give you an out-of-the-world experience.
 The VR aspect brings it to another level since you and your kids can look around and see things from your own perspectives.
+Additional fees apply.

 Studio X is great for older kids.
 They have free reign to make their own creations during free studio hours.